Searching academic databases is a bit different from using Google or a search engine. Here are few tricks and tips.

 Here are ways you can break down this topic:

-Boolean operators are commands that tell the database how to look up your terms.
+The connectors AND, OR, and NOT tell the database how to look up your terms.
 See the column to the left for explanations on how to use them.

 Subject Terms are Your Friends